khueue/ducc/report/ass3/report_ass3.md

     widest_type({_,char}, {_,int})          -> int;
     widest_type({_,_}, {_,_})               -> throw(incompatible).

-For rules concerning assignments, argument passing and checking return values, the function `convertible_to(TargetType, ActualType, ...)` is used.
+For rules concerning assignments, argument passing and return values, the function `convertible_to(TargetType, ActualType, ...)` is used.
 It issues an error if the `ActualType` cannot be implicitly converted to `TargetType`, handled by its helper function: